 Before installing the amplifier, disconnect the negative (ground) wire from the vehicle's battery.
 This will prevent accidental damage to the system, the vehicle and your body during installation.

-The RD1500/1's "+12 VDC" and "Ground" connections are designed to accept 2 AWG copper power wire.
-2 AWG is the minimum copper wire size for this amplifier.
+The amplifier's "+12 VDC" and "Ground" connections are designed to accept up to 4 AWG copper power wire.